emissary-ingress/emissary/docs/user-guide/mappings.md

      http://localhost:8888/ambassador/module/authentication
 ```

-The [`example-auth` service](https://github.com/datawire/ambassador-auth-service) is a simple Node/Express implementation of the API described above.
+The [`example-auth` service (GitHub repo)](https://github.com/datawire/ambassador-auth-service) is a simple Node/Express implementation of the API described above.
 In short, the service expects a POST to the path `/ambassador/auth` with client request headers as a JSON map in the POST body.
 If auth is okay (HTTP Basic Auth), it returns a 200 to allow the client request to go through.
 Otherwise it returns a 401 with an HTTP Basic Auth WWW-Authenticate header.
 This example auth service only performs auth when the client headers indicate a request under the `/service` path prefix.
 The only valid credentials are `username:password`.

 Let's create a second mapping for QotM at `/service/` so we can demonstrate authentication.